Tortar/PowerPointAudio-Extractor/README.md

 You can use exe_file folder with which you can run the program, even without installing python.
 Put the powerpoints on the same folder and click on the file extractor.exe.
 That's it !

-# Procedure for Python users : tecnical details
+# Procedure for Python users : technical details

 The original files are inside .github/workflows.